‘Orange Is The New Black’ Season 6 Gets July Premiere Date

 — Laura Prepon (@LauraPrepon) February 8, 2018

-Lorna comes to terms with the fact the she is pregnant, Piper and Alex rekindle their romance and Poussey’s girlfriend, Brook, tries to pick the pieces of her life with Poussey no longer by her side.
+Lorna came to terms with the fact the she was pregnant, Piper and Alex rekindled their romance, and Poussey’s girlfriend, Brook, tried to pick the pieces of her life with Poussey no longer by her side.
 Best friends Maritza and Flaca tearfully said goodbye to one another once they realized they would not be going to the same prison together.
-Daya shot an officer in the leg and finds that she has no one to turn to as her mother, Aleida, was released from prison and must watch the riot unfold as it makes the news.
-Pennsatucky escapes the prison and seeks shelter in the home of CO Coates, the officer she’s been having some sort of a relationship with.
+Daya shot an officer in the leg and found that she had no one to turn to as her mother, Aleida, was released from prison and watched the riot unfold as it made the news.
+Pennsatucky escaped the prison and sought shelter in the home of CO Coates, the officer she had been having some sort of a relationship with.

-A group of women including, Piper, Alex, Red, Blanca, Nicky, Taystee, Cindy, Suzanne “Crazy Eyes”, and Gloria barricade themselves in a hidden room that used to be a swimming pool.
-There they hold Officer Piscatella, the disciplinarian, hostage until they ultimately let it him go.
-However, as officers storm the hallway, releasing tear gas leading to the hidden room, Piscatella emerges and is immediately shot dead.
+A group of women including Piper, Alex, Red, Blanca, Nicky, Taystee, Cindy, Suzanne “Crazy Eyes,” and Gloria barricaded themselves in a hidden room that used to be a swimming pool.
+There they held Officer Piscatella, the disciplinarian, hostage until they ultimately let it him go.
+However, as officers stormed the hallway, releasing tear gas leading to the hidden room, Piscatella emerged and was immediately shot dead.
 Who will take the blame?
-The woman join hands as they await their fate.
+The woman joined hands as they awaited their fate.

 The girls looking good enough to eat @netflix @OITNB #cheetowall pic.twitter.com/sp4oLC3AlX